adobe-webplatform/Demo-for-Alice-s-Adventures-in-Wonderland/README.md

 Alice in Wonderland
 ====

-CSS Shapes and Exclusion demo using the Alice in Wonderland story.
+CSS Shapes demo using the Alice in Wonderland story.

 Demo
 ---